Updated January 19, 2022

 Data Beyond Per-Call Costs and Rate Validation

-A growing reliance on cloud telephony services is changing the type of information businesses need.
+A growing reliance on UCaaS services is changing the type of information businesses need.
 For example, as more call centers add new communication channels to their portfolios—mobile and online chat platforms, discussions via SMS, etc.—it’s increasingly important to understand how employees’ workloads are changing.

 In research conducted by our team, we found that the average inbound call is around 90 seconds.
 Call volume and length can potentially be reduced through real-time chat.